- County Home

 Creek and Channel Safety Awareness Program

 As the rains begin, please be aware that water levels will rise in the creeks and channels.
 The water is cold, swift-moving, and full of debris.
-Appreciate the great jobs creeks and channels do to protect our community from flooding; protect yourselves and your loved ones – but most importantly,
+Appreciate the great jobs creeks and channels do to protect our community from flooding; protect yourselves and your loved ones – but most importantly, Stay Out, Stay Alive!

 -Be aware of fences and warning signs identifying the flood control channels